arunanshub/dotfiles/.github/README.md

-# .configs
+# Arunanshu's dotfiles

 Configuration files than I use.
+The `init.vim` might be of some interest to you.

 # How to use